Wolf Ammunition

-WOLF Performance Ammunition is a trademark associated with Sporting Supplies International (SSI), a corporation in the United States.
-It was founded in 2005.
-The ammunition was primarily manufactured by the Tula Cartridge Plant in Tula, Tula District, Russia, from 2005 to 2009.
-Some .22-caliber rimfire ammunition is made by SK Jagd und Sportmunitions GmbH (SK Hunting- and Sporting-Ammunition) of Schönebeck, Salzlandkreis, Saxony-Anhalt, Germany.
+WOLF Performance Ammunition is a trademark associated with Sporting Supplies International (SSI), a corporation founded in the United States in 2005.
+Most of their ammunition is primarily being manufactured by the Tula Cartridge Plant in Tula, Tula District, Russia, from 2005 to 2009.
+Some of their 22-caliber rimfire ammunition are also made by Eley Limited in England.

 Products

 WOLF Performance Ammunition has several product lines which include: